 For the HSC course, a Personal Interest Project (PIP) of the students' choice of topic must be submitted and is worth 40% of the final HSC mark.
-The Year 11Course is a pre-requisite for the HSC course
+The Year 11 course is a pre-requisite for the HSC course.

-External Assessment Wei Weighting Veighting Internal Assessment Written examination (2 hours) 60 Knowledge and understanding of course content 50 Personal Interest Project (PIP) 40 Application and evaluation of social and cultural research methods Communication of information, ideas and issues in appropriate forms 30 20 100 100
+External Assessment Weighting Internal Assessment Weighting Written examination (2 hours) 60 Knowledge and understanding of course content 50 Personal Interest Project (PIP) 40 Application and evaluation of social and cultural research 30 r roject (r ii ) methodsCommunication of information, ideas and issues in appropriate forms 20 100 100